fabioformosa/quartz-manager/README.md

 | quartz-manager.accounts.in-memory.enabled              | boolean             | Enable in memory users to login   |
 | quartz-manager.accounts.in-memory.users[0].name        | string              |       |
 | quartz-manager.accounts.in-memory.users[0].password    | string              |       |

+## LIMITATIONS
+Initially `Quartz-Manager` was born like a pet-project to start&monitor a repetitive job.
+Now there's a work-in-progress roadmap to convert it in full-fledged library to manager a [Quartz Scheduler](http://www.quartz-scheduler.org/).
+At the moment, these are the limitations:

+* You cannot start multiple triggers or multiple jobs.
+* You can start only a simple trigger based on a daily frequency and a max number of occurencies.
+* You cannot start/stop a trigger, but the entire scheduler.

+Take a look a the [Project Roadmap](https://github.com/fabioformosa/quartz-manager/projects) and feel free to open an issue or add a commment on an existing one, to give your feedback about planned enhancements.
+Your opinion is important to understand the priority.

 ## ROADMAP
 Open the [Project Roadmap](https://github.com/fabioformosa/quartz-manager/projects) to take a look at the plan of Quartz Manager.